 MODA will provide accommodations, adaptations, and assistive technology supports for students with English language (EL) needs according to individualized plans.
 MODA is responsible for the development of the English Learner Plan, conducting evaluations, and providing EL services.
-If you have questions regarding the implementation of EL Plan accommodations, curriculum or course adaptations, or assistive technology needs, please contact Maddy Cedeno, EL Coordinator, at 989-303-9153 or
+If you have questions regarding the implementation of EL Plan accommodations, curriculum or course adaptations, or assistive technology needs, please contact EL Coordinator, Janet Solis.